- Products & Services

 Strict Occupational Health and Safety Programme

 The occupational health and safety of our employees is a number one priority at Linde.
 Our global, integrated management system helps us achieve this goal by embedding health and safety into our daily operations.
-One of the cornerstones of our SHEQ policy, for instance, is the reduction or elimination of work-related illnesses, injuries and incidents.
+One of the cornerstones of our HSE policy, for instance, is the reduction or elimination of work-related illnesses, injuries and incidents.
 Our basic tenets stipulate that all of our people must:

 - Have a safe and secure working environment